eleusinianexpositor/rosacea_treatment_simulation/Readme.md

 *   **Model Simplification:** This is an ODE model assuming a well-mixed compartment; it doesn't capture spatial effects within the skin.
 Many variables are lumped (e.g., `ProInflamm`).
 Interactions are simplified (mostly first-order or linear).
 *   **Parameter Uncertainty:** Parameter values are estimates and highly influential.
 The simulation outcome represents *one possible scenario* based on these estimates.
 Real-world results may differ.
 *   **Release Kinetics:** Patch release is modeled simply; real hydrogels can have more complex profiles (burst effect, zero-order, etc.).
-*   **Constant Chronic Stimulus:** Assumes the underlying disease drivers are not affected by the IL-10 treatment (models symptom control, not disease modification).
+* **Constant Chronic Stimulus:** The model assumes the underlying disease drivers (represented by `k_chronic_stimulus`) are not reduced by the treatment itself. **This means the simulation primarily models symptom control rather than disease modification or cure.** Modeling a potential cure would require making this stimulus dynamic and dependent on the long-term inflammatory state, adding significant complexity and assumptions.
 *   **Erythema Score:** The simulated score is relative and not directly calibrated to clinical scales (e.g., CEA).